shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 git checkout Tizen/Preview
 ```

-2. Open the PCLStorage.sln solution in Visual Studio and build PCLStorage.NoSL and then PCLStorage.Tizen projects.
+2. Open the PCLStorage.sln solution in Visual Studio and build PCLStorage.Tizen project.

 3. Add SDK library to your Tizen Xamarin App.
 Navigate to the **Project -> Add Reference… -> Browse**, press **Browse** button and select following two dlls: